Q: Is there a registration fee?

 Q: Is the event/Walk kid-friendly?

 A: Yes!
 The pre-event and Walk are both family-friendly, and we will have activities to keep you little ones entertained.
-The pre-walk event is in a grassy field, but is bordered by pavement/paved sidewalks to make each area accessible.
-While the route is paved and stroller-friendly, there may be unforeseen obstructions along the walk route beyond our control (ie: construction detours).
-See Walk Route Map for details.
+The pre-walk event and walk route are both paved and stroller-friendly.

 Q: Can I bring my dog?